-Enrolled Fellows will be required to rotate to an ASPMF clinical site for a period of two weeks or 80-100 contact hours at a cost of \$3,000.
+Enrolled Fellows will be required to rotate to an ASPMF clinical site for a minimum period of two weeks or 80-100 contact hours at a minimum cost of \$3,000.
 A one-time \$500 MTSA administrative fee will also be assessed for the processing of this clinical rotation fee.
-The clinical fee will be applied to the students account during the second and third semesters.
+The clinical fee will be applied to the students account during the second semester.
 This will assist the processing of funds for those receiving aid.
-The actual due date for the clinical fees is \$1,500 at the due date of the students second semester tuition charge and \$2,000 at the due date of the students third semester tuition charge.
 Any additional rotational weeks at an ASPMF clinical sites will be associated with additional clinical and licensure fees, travel expenses, and malpractice insurance premiums that are the sole responsibility of the enrolled Fellow.